codehearts/oral-inspirations/readme.md

 ## Usage

-Everything runs locally without a web server, just visit `index.html` in your browser.
+Everything runs locally without a web server, just visit `index.html` in your browser

 Don't like the suggestion?
 Just hit "Nah."